gMajr/gMajorMobile/README.md

 MongoDB database served by [mongolab](https://mongolab.com/).
 The DB is controlled by the [Node.js MongoDB Driver](http://docs.mongodb.org/ecosystem/drivers/node-js/).
 The Web Audio API is used to generate sounds without using recorded samples.
 While it can be built down to a web site for testing purposes, it's expected to be run on a moble device.

 ## Wiki
 The [Wiki](https://github.com/gMajr/gMajorMobile/wiki) contains information about the structure and usage of the app.

 ## Database Setup
 The app depends on a MongoDB server for storage.
+If you plan to deploy with Azure, you should follow the instructions in [Azure Deployment](https://github.com/gMajr/gMajorMobile/wiki/Azure-Deployment), which will include setting up your DB.
+Even if you don't, you need to set up a MongoDB server if you want to test and develop with a working database.
 We recommend creating a mongolab account, as the mongolab setup is documented in [Setting up MongoDB with Mongolab](https://github.com/gMajr/gMajorMobile/wiki/Setting-up-MongoDB-with-Mongolab)

 ## Local Setup
 1. `sudo npm install -g bower`